spandanmahat00/noteswebsite-NotePal/README.md

 # App's purpose
     To provide a secure and responsive note taking app that demonstrates fullstack skills (React, Node.js Express, Prisma, MySQL) including authentication, CRUD operations, and deployment.
 It was built specifically for Chingu's fullstack Voyage 56 solo project submission.
+    (Please make sure to check "Note" section at the end.)

 # Major functions
     - User registration, login, logout (JWT-based)